-Family Service Association of Redlands Reviews
+Family Service Association Of Redlands

 There's a general bad attitude amongst staff here.
 There's an assumption that anyone who comes to them for help is an idiot, not worthy of their time or courtesy.
 It's sad, because there's potential here.
 I've worked in social services for a long time and I can't imagine treating anyone the way we were treated, here.